Champawat: Tourism

 Due to its cooler temperatures Champawat is a conduit for tourists visiting Pithoragarh, Dharchula, Almora and other mountain towns.
 The long winding sealed roads leading up to Champawat through Tanakpur are a common route for motorcyclists.
+Along this route on National Highway 9, nearby natural attractions include the 40-foot-high Henry Waterfall in Dhaun.
 Champawat has multiple hotels and guesthouses for individuals visiting the town.
 Bal Mithai of Champawat is known for its unique taste.
 According to India.com, Champawat was ranked among ten most peaceful places in India.
 Several other non governmental organisations also ranked Champawat among ten most peaceful places in India.

 Demographics

 Champawat had a population of 4801 in 2011 within its administrative limits on a land area of 5 km2, 21.3% up from 3958 in 2001.
 Out of the total Population, 2,543 are males while 2,258 are females as per report released by Census India 2011.

 Population of Children with age of 0–6 is 554 which is 11.54% of total population of Champawat.
 In Champawat, female sex ratio is of 888 against state average of 963.
 Moreover, the child sex ratio in Champawat is around 748 compared to Uttarakhand state average of 890.
 The literacy rate of Champawat city is 91.69% higher than the state average of 78.82%.
 The male literacy is around 95.91% while the female literacy rate is 87.04%.

 Schedule Caste constitutes 18.60% while Schedule Tribe were 0.94% of total population in Champawat.
 Out of total population, 1,356 were engaged in work or business activity.
 Of this 1,103 were males while 253 were females.
 Of total 1356 working population, 95.28% were engaged in Main Work while 4.72% of total workers were engaged in Marginal Work.